-5.1 The school's lead person with overall designated responsibility for safeguarding is Mrs B. Greathead.
-We have two deputy safeguarding leads, Mrs S Collins and Miss S Haworth,to ensure there is appropriate cover for this role at all times.
+5.1 The school's lead person with overall designated responsibility for safeguarding is Claire Arnold.
+We have a deputy safeguarding lead, Sarah Collins to ensure there is appropriate cover for this role at all times.
+Sue Haworth, our Assistant Headteacher, is also trained as Senior Designated Safeguarding Leads.
 The responsibilities of the Designated Safeguarding Lead are described in Appendix A.